Tag: mercy

 From the Apostle’s Creed

-Easter has happened.
+has happened.
 Cries of, “He is Risen!” and “He is Risen, Indeed!” abounded.
-Yet, there is a mystery between death and . was a day of uneasiness, grief, morning, and shock, but what about Jesus?
+Yet, there is a between and resurrection. was a day of uneasiness, , morning, and shock, but what about Jesus?
 Jesus was very busy, apparently.

 Jesus said, “Now concerning the resurrection of the dead, haven’t you read what was spoken to you by God: I am the God of Abraham and the God of Isaac and the God of Jacob?, He is not the God of the dead, but of the living.”
 (Matthew 22:31–32)

-Gracious God, us wisdom and guidance as we try to understand the mysteries of who you are.
-Allow us, Lord, to of your love and in your and apply these first to our minds as we seek to read and understand.
+Gracious God, give us wisdom and guidance as we try to understand the mysteries of who you are.
+Allow us, Lord, to of your love and mercy in your Word and apply these first to our minds as we seek to read and understand.
 Amen.

 1) Paul’s death-defying words are inspiring, however, we have all felt the sting of death.
 Does Paul lie, do we misunderstand, or is there something else going on?